manticoresoftware/openapi/out/manticoresearch-go/docs/IndexAPI.md

 > SuccessResponse Replace(ctx).InsertDocumentRequest(insertDocumentRequest).Execute()

-Replace new document in an index
+Replace new document in a table